UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 15 student limit, ensuring a high instructor to student ratio

 ## Primary instructors
-The primary instructors on the course are Dr Siv Huseby, Dr Jenny Ask, Dr Alexandra Rouillard and Prof. Nick Kamenos.
-Siv is an Environmental Analyst with extensive expertise on Arctic marine phytoplankton dynamics, particularly during transitions between sea ice domination and the spring melt.
+The primary instructors on the course are Drs Jenny Ask, Alexandra Rouillard, Siv Huseby and Prof. Nick Kamenos.
 Jenny is an Environmental Analyst specialising in the role of Arctic microphytobenthos on aquatic ecology and biogeochemistry.
 Alexandra is a Staff Scientist and has extensive experience conducting research in the Arctic with a focus on long term changes in Arctic marine biogeochemistry and ecosystem structure.
+Siv is an Environmental Analyst with extensive expertise on Arctic marine phytoplankton dynamics, particularly during transitions between sea ice domination and the spring melt.
 Nick is a Professor of Marine Ecosystem Science and Director of Umeå Marine Sciences Centre.
 Nick has extensive expertise conducting research in the Arctic, in particular the impacts of glacial discharge on Arctic marine ecology and biogeochemistry.

 ## Course fee and details:
-The advanced course fee is **8500 Swedish Kronor (SEK)** (ca. 760 Euro but for up-to-date exchange rate see here: [currency rate](https://www.xe.com/currencyconverter/convert/?Amount=8500&From=SEK&To=EUR))
+The advanced course fee is **8500 Swedish Kronor (SEK)** (ca. 760 Euro; for up-to-date exchange rate see here: [currency rate](https://www.xe.com/currencyconverter/convert/?Amount=8500&From=SEK&To=EUR))
 This course fee includes the following:
 - All taught components
 - Shuttle from and back to Umeå airport or train station
 - Introductory welcome activities
-- Accomodation at the UMF hostel in Norrbyn [See more information](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)
+- Accommodation at the UMF hostel in Norrbyn.
+[See more information about the hostel here](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)
 - Breakfast, lunch and dinner (from Saturday dinner to Saturday breakfast)
-- Access to the local gym and Umeå Marine Sciences Centre bastu (sauna)
+- Access to the local gym and Umeå Marine Sciences Centre bastu / sauna

-**Note:** the fee does not include travel to/from Umeå and personal expenditure.
+**Note:** the fee does not include travel to/from Umeå and personal expenditure during the week.

 ## Bursaries
 Umeå Marine Sciences Centre is pleased to offer two accommodation & food bursaries which will reduce the cost fee to 4500 SEK (ca. 400 Euros).
 If you would like to be considered for a bursary, please indicate this in your application.
 Priority will be given to applicants from Lower and Lower-Middle Income Countries as defined by the World Bank: [Countries list](https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html)